 You’ve probably heard a lot about why visibility through build to deployment is important, and observability may just seem like a fancier word that means the same thing, but, in security, they have different meanings:

-Observability: This expands on monitoring and enables correlating and inspection of the data to provide defence in depth.
+Observability: This expands on monitoring and enables correlating and inspection of the data to provide defense in depth.
 There are three types of data needed to make a system observable: raw data (logs), metrics, distributed traces.
-You also need data analysis/visualisation tools to mine the data and identify patterns, improve AI and machine learning, and ultimately improve remediation.
+You also need data analysis/visualization tools to mine the data and identify patterns, improve AI and machine learning, and ultimately improve remediation.

 Think of visibility like Google Maps and observability is like Google Street View.
 Google Maps allows you to see the entire world and you can narrow in on certain locations for a more detailed view, but Google Street View allows you to walk around and see what’s really going on.
 Similarily, visibility gives you the entire picture of your infrastructure, and observability helps you see what’s happening inside your infrastructure.